"You say you love; but with a voice" is a love poem by John Keats…

-On First Looking into Chapman’s Homer is a very famous sonnet written by the celebrated romantic poet John Kets.
+On First Looking into Chapman’s Homer is a very famous sonnet written by the celebrated romantic poet John Keats.
 It was composed in October 1816 by the poet and the inspiration for the poem came to Keats when he studied Homer’s epics which were translated by a renowned Elizabethan literary figure known for his plays and poems and for being a scholar.
 Ironically, this scholar’s fame rests widely upon his mention by Keats in his sonnet On First Looking into Chapman’s Homer!
 In this article, I will try to simplify the poem with summary and analysis and also the extra information which might be useful for students and their teachers.
 Let’s do it then!

 Before going to a line-by-line paraphrasing, let’s settle with a summary which actually sums up the poem in a line or two.
 In this sonnet by him, John Keats tries to boast his abundance of knowledge about the Greek Mythology and the greatest of the epics by Homer.
-However, he credits not only Home but also Chapman in his poem and that’s wonderful!
-Now, let’s get into the line by line paraphrasing and then a complete sense of the poem at one place and finally an analysis.
+However, he credits not only Homer but also Chapman in his poem and that’s wonderful!
+Now, let’s get into the line by line paraphrasing and then a complete sense of the poem at one place and finally, an analysis.
 You will enjoy reading this, I am sure.

 Lines: 1 to 4:

 “Much have I travell’d in the realms of gold,

 And many goodly states and kingdoms seen;

 Which bards in fealty to Apollo hold.”